 During your pregnancy, what did you do in order to keep yourself healthy ahead of delivery?
 Do you have any favorite methods to prioritizing health that you used during this time?

 I’m going to be real here and say that for me, pregnancy is hard.
 I had morning sickness all day, every day for 75 percent of the whole pregnancy, and because of that, my cravings and what settled my stomach won out the majority of the time.
 I always tried to be conscious of my choices and eat healthy, but I also listened to my body.
-During this time I also made the choice to switch from a plant-based diet to meat again because all I could think about was protein.
+During this time, I also made the choice to switch from a plant-based diet to meat again, because all I could think about was protein.
 I also allowed myself to stress that growing a baby is a lot of work, and when I would feel tired I would allow myself the grace to rest or just simply lay down.
 My body needed that more than anything.

 Did you face any difficulties while pregnant?
 If so, how did you work through them?

 Many.
 Like I mentioned, I had all-day sickness making me eat certain foods more often than I would like.
-I also started having horrible Braxton Hicks contractions when I was around 33 weeks pregnant, which was so hard because I spend a lot of time resting to ease the contractions so they didn’t turn into early labor.
+I also started having horrible Braxton Hicks contractions when I was around 33 weeks pregnant, which was so hard because I spent a lot of time resting to ease the contractions so they didn’t turn into early labor.
 One of the big things that helped was connecting and being on the same page as my OB and having a great support system.

 What advice would you give to other women and mothers about healthy living during and after pregnancy?

 My advice is to be honest with yourself and be realistic about what your body is telling you.
 You don’t have to be perfect during and after.
 Do your best.
 It’s easy to beat yourself up and get into your own head, and that will only slow down your progress.
 Also, don’t focus on the scale.
 Allow yourself to indulge in your cravings from time to time, but also add healthy options into your meals as well.